 The first way to determine the animals is to observe the type of holes.
 Moles will create tunnels and mounds, but skunks will flip over whole sections of turf.
 Skunks are looking for food, but moles are looking for food and shelter.
 On the other hand, Skunks will dig precisely and will not leave deep holes in your lawn.

 If you are careful enough, you will be able to determine which animal is digging your lawn.

 Many animals can cause the same problem.
 However, if you suspect that skunks are responsible, you have to do something about it.
 Many gardeners will have an issue with these animals unless something is done to reduce the number of grubs.

 How Many Grubs Are Too Many?

 A healthy lawn always has a certain number of grubs.
 A lawn can host up to 5 grubs in every square foot.
 For example, a garden of 5,000 square feet can be home to up to 25,000 grubs.

 It would be difficult to kill all the grubs, and they do so much good for your garden and their natural habitat that you probably shouldn’t.

 However, you can take some measures that will minimize the numbers significantly.
-Experts actually advise that killing all the grubs is very difficult even if you use harsh chemicals.
+Experts advise that killing all the grubs is very difficult, even if you use harsh chemicals.

-The best action to minimize bugs growing is to use a natural suppression treatment, which will eventually minimize food for skunks.
+The best action to minimize bugs growing is to use a natural suppression treatment, eventually reducing food for skunks.
 One of the best controls is the use of organic grub control.

 There are no guarantees that you will be able to stop skunks from entering your garden completely using any of the above methods.
-However, a combination of the above techniques will see the damage to your garden minimized, and the number of skunks invading your property reduced significantly.
+However, a combination of the above techniques will minimize the damage to your garden and reduce the number of skunks invading your property.